QubesOS/qubes-doc/managing-os/templates/debian/upgrade-8-to-9.md

 Disclaimer: Debian 9 (Stretch) is marked testing for a reason.
 You may notice stability problems when using it.

-Please note that if you installed packages from one of the testing repositories you must make sure that the repository is enabled in /etc/apt/sources.list.d/qubes-r3.list before attempting the upgrade.
-Otherwise your upgrade will [break](https://github.com/QubesOS/qubes-issues/issues/2418)
+Please note that if you installed packages from one of the testing repositories you must make sure that the repository is enabled in `/etc/apt/sources.list.d/qubes-r3.list` before attempting the upgrade.
+Otherwise, your upgrade will [break](https://github.com/QubesOS/qubes-issues/issues/2418).

 Summary: Upgrading a Debian 8 Template to Debian 9
 -------------------------------------------------------------